obi-wallet/signet-account/README.md

 - contracts/secret-share-signer: uses threshold signing to finalize a UserOperation signature, after checking it with the user account to ensure the sender/signer is authorized to perform the transaction in question

 ## Migration
-Native migration is not yet available on Secret.
-Once it is, it may or may not be enabled: we have a custom, simple upgrade process for most contracts.

 The simple passthrough `user-entry` contract is used to enable easy migration of all code with its `ExecuteMsg:UpdateUserAccountAddress`, optionally preserving the current user state (abstraction rules and `last_activity`).
+This migration path is only strictly necessary on networks which do not have native migration.

 ## Sample Multisend UserOperation
 For testing of signature operations, here is a valid, signed multi-send UserOperation on Goerli testnet (5), with entry point 0x5FF137D4b0FDCD49DcA30c7CF57E578a026d2789.